Dana Olden Baldwin: Military service

-Upon entry into the military, Baldwin was commissioned to the Medical Reserve Corps, and, like many of his peers, he was sent for basic training at Fort Des Moines Provisional Army Officer Training School.
-He was given the rank of First Lieutenant.
-Fort Des Moines had been opened for training African-American men as there had been a huge influx of African-American volunteers and a petition was erected by the students of Howard University.
-However, there was still some discontent at the facility as many soldiers found that he had been unfairly assessed for merely being black.
-This or discontent with his superior might have been a factor in Baldwin submitting his resignation from the 368th Ambulance Company of the 92nd Division, 317 Sanitary Train post he had been assigned.
+Upon entry into the military, Baldwin was commissioned to the Medical Reserve Corps and sent for basic training at Fort Des Moines Provisional Army Officer Training School.
+Military service was racially segregated during WWI.
+Following an influx of African American volunteers and ongoing advocacy by the NAACP and Historically Black colleges and universities (HBCUs), the first officer candidate class for African Americans was held at Fort Des Moines in 1917.
+Baldwin was awarded the rank of First Lieutenant.
+However, there was still some discontent at the facility as many soldiers found that he had been unfairly assessed for merely being Black.
+This or friction with his superior may have been a factor in Baldwin submitting his resignation from the 368th Ambulance Company of the 92nd Division, 317 Sanitary Train post he had been assigned.
+Despite this resignation request, the Army deployed Baldwin to France, where he served the remainder of WWI.

 Once he arrived in France, Baldwin had the main responsibility of handling sanitation concerns, surgery duties and hospital illnesses.
-Much of the 92nd Infantry Division was involved with trench warfare and were aiding the French in pushing back the German forces, who sent a large number of gas attacks into the field.
-However, Baldwin found himself mostly concerned with the breakout of influenza which came in September 1918.
+Much of the 92nd Infantry Division was engaged in trench warfare and were aiding the French in pushing back the German forces, who sent a large number of gas attacks into the field.
+However, Baldwin found himself mostly concerned with the outbreak of influenza which came in September 1918 (see Spanish Flu).
 A large portion of the Baldwin's patients mostly consisted of illness.
-The war came to a close in 1919 and Baldwin was honorably discharged on April 2.
+The war came to a close in 1919, and Baldwin was honorably discharged on April 2.